 This book is intended for any user who needs to use the Artix routing service to connect endpoints in a SOA.
 It is expected that the reader have a basic understanding of Service Oriented design concepts and WSDL.

 How to Use this Book

-If you are new to Artix or just want an overview of the routing service you should read the "Introduction".
+For an overview of the routing service, read Chapter 1, "Introduction."